Vandebron/tech-blog/public/posts/migrating-dcos-kubernetes-l4lb.md

 ## L4LB

 The internal layer 4 load balancer DCOS provides is used in the majority of our workloads.
-When our data scientists schedule a spark driver, they connect to the spark dispatcher through the layer4 load balancer.
-Most of the DCOS frameworks use this layer4 load balancer as an internal service discovery tool, with Vandebron we use this layer 4 load balancer to communicate between services.
+When our data scientists schedule a spark driver, they connect to the spark dispatcher through the Layer 4 load balancer.
+Most of the DCOS frameworks use this Layer 4 load balancer as an internal service discovery tool, with Vandebron we use this layer 4 load balancer to communicate between services.
 In a default DCOS set up this load balancer responds on domain names like: `spark-dispatcher.marathon.l4lb.thisdcos.directory:7077`

 When we ping the spark dispatcher we get the following: